Advertisement

 The best Anzac biscuits recipe of all time

-Whether you like them soft and chewy or with an extra bit of bite!
+Whether you like them soft and chewy or with crunch!

 15M

 As Aussies, you’d be hard-pressed to find a biscuit more nationally celebrated than Anzac biscuits.
-The simple combination of rolled oats, coconut and sweet golden syrup has become iconic both on Anzac day and at other times of the year.
+The simple combination of rolled oats, coconut and sweet golden syrup has become a favourite both to commemorate Anzac Day but also as a favourite biscuit throughout the year.

 But it also seems like most people have their own version of how an Anzac bickie should taste.
-In fact, when you consider the history of Anzac biscuits, there are actually many different recipes.
+In fact, when you consider their history, there are actually many different recipes.
 This one is the best.
 It’s a big call, but we’re willing to make it.

 Ingredients